Ivan G. Seidenberg

 After retiring from Verizon in 2007 he became a Senior Advisor for Warburg Pincus until March, 2012.

 He served on the board of Compaq and Hewlett Packard from 1995 until 2011.
 He was a director of ARAMARK from 1999 to 2017 and on the board of the Wallace Foundation from 2006 to 2018.
-He is currently on the board of a number of U.S. and international private wireless companies.
+He is currently on the board of a number of U.S. and international private wireless and software companies.
 Babbio also serves on the Board of Trustees of Stevens Institute of Technology.

 He holds a B.E. in electrical engineering from Stevens Institute of Technology, and an M.B.A. from New York University.Close